 7am onwards – Continue stuffing face with Quality Street and downing coffee until someone (not me, because the Daily Mail readers already think I am an offensive alcoholic) suggests it would be a good idea to crack open the Bucks Fizz.

 10am – Family arrive and assemble for official present opening.
-Don hard hats, cross fingers and come armed with a screwdriver and batteries.
+Brace self, cross fingers and come armed with screwdriver and batteries.

 10.30am – Hunt for survivors in the wreckage.

 Wondering how to bullshit your way through your kids tricky questions about Father Christmas?

 Yep so am I so here’s a very (un)helpful guide…

 A: No. He carries a Glock G21 and silencer – if he sees you he will have to kill you.

 Q: What does Father Christmas do if you haven’t got a chimney?